A Python Guide to Email Message Extraction from MIME

 print("Extracted Message:", extracted_message)

-3. Question: How can I extract attachments from MIME-encoded emails in Python?
+3. How can I use Python to retrieve attachments from emails that include MIME encoding?

-5. Question: Can I use Python to send HTML emails?
+5. Can I send HTML emails using Python?

-8. Answer: It's best to use UTF-8 encoding when dealing with emails to ensure that all characters are displayed correctly across all email clients and systems.
+8. When working with emails, it's best to utilize UTF-8 encoding to guarantee that all characters are shown correctly on all email clients and platforms.

 Key Insights and Takeaways